polynote/polynote/docker/README.md

 Try making a new notebook by clicking the new notebook button and typing "my first notebook" into the dialog box.
 You should see it show up in the notebooks tree!

 Now, if you open up a new terminal window and run `ls -l ~/polynote-docker/notebooks`, you should see `my first notebook.ipynb` on your host machine!

+> Note: the Docker image will be run as a non-root user named `polly`, which has no password enabled for extra security.

 # Building the Image